-

 Sometimes, we may yearn for the ‘good old days’, but were they?

-More information on workhouses in the area can be seen at http://www.workhouses.org.uk/Cockermouth/
+More information on workhouses in the area can be seen at https://www.workhouses.org.uk/Cockermouth/

-Cockermouth workhouse inmates in 1881 are listed at http://www.workhouses.org.uk/Cockermouth/Cockermouth1881.shtml
+Cockermouth workhouse inmates in 1881 are listed at https://www.workhouses.org.uk/Cockermouth/Cockermouth1881.shtml